Our social impact

 - BBQ for an local emergency management committee to help with their fundraising

-Help a Small Biz is an online platform for small businesses impacted directly or indirectly by disasters in Australia who need help and assistance to keep trading or get back up trading again.
+Help a Small Biz is an online platform for small businesses impacted directly or indirectly by disasters in Australia which C2C set up in response to the 2019/2020 bushfires.
+It was created for the small businesses who need help and assistance to keep trading or get back up trading again.
 It works by matching what they need with skilled volunteers who can help them.

 When disaster strikes, small businesses are often the forgotten group missing out on funding, grants and meaningful assistance from charities and governments.
 Help a Small Biz has helped small businesses with: